The Cost of Information: The Case of Constant Marginal Costs: Representation

 \section{Representation}

-\begin{thm} An information cost function $C$ satisfies Axioms \ref{axm:info-content}-\ref{axm:continuity} if and only if there exists a collection $\left(\beta_{ij}\right)_{i,j\in\Theta}$ in $\mathbb{R}_{+}$ such that for every experiment $\mu=(S, (\mu_i))$,
+\begin{thm} An information cost function $C$ satisfies Axioms \ref{axm:info-content}-\ref{axm:continuity} if and only if there exists a collection $\left(\beta_{ij}\right)_{i, j\in\Theta, i \neq j}$ in $\mathbb{R}_{+}$ such that for every experiment $\mu=(S, (\mu_i))$,

-Moreover, the collection $(\beta_{ij})_{i\neq j}$ is unique given $C$. \end{thm} We refer to a cost function that satisfies Axioms 1-4 as a \emph{log-likelihood ratio (LLR) cost}.
+Moreover, the collection $(\beta_{ij})$ is unique given $C$. \end{thm} We refer to a cost function that satisfies Axioms 1-4 as a \emph{log-likelihood ratio (LLR) cost}.
 As shown by the theorem, this class of information cost functions is uniquely determined up to the parameters $\left(\beta_{ij}\right)$.
 The expression $\int_S \log(\dd \mu_{i}/ \dd \mu_{j}) \dd \mu_i$ is the Kullback-Leibler divergence $\dkl(\mu_{i} \Vert \mu_{j})$ between the two distributions, a well understood and tractable measure of informational content \citep{kullback1951information}.
-This implies that \eqref{eq:thm_1} can alternatively be formulated as
+The representation \eqref{eq:thm_1} can be rewritten as

-A higher value of $\dkl(\mu_{i} \Vert \mu_{j})$ describes an experiment which, conditional on state $i$, produces stronger evidence in favor of state $i$ compared to $j$, as represented by a higher expected value of the log-likelihood ratio $\dd \mu_{i}/\dd \mu_{j}$.
-The coefficient $\beta_{ij}$ thus measures the \textit{marginal cost} of increasing the expected log-likelihood ratio between states $i$ and $j$, conditional on $i$, while keeping all other expected log-likelihood ratios fixed.\footnote{As we formally show in Lemma \ref{lem:domain} in the Appendix, this operation of increasing a single expected log-likelihood ratio while keeping all other expectations fixed is well-defined: for every experiment $\mu$ and every $\varepsilon>0$, if $\dkl(\mu_i\Vert\mu_j)>0$ then there exists a new experiment $\nu$ such that $\dkl(\nu_i\Vert\nu_j) = \dkl(\mu_i\Vert\mu_j) + \varepsilon$, and all other divergences are equal.
+A higher value of $\dkl(\mu_{i} \Vert \mu_{j})$ describes an experiment which, conditional on state $i$, produces stronger evidence in favor of state $i$ compared to $j$, as represented by a higher expected value of the log-likelihood ratio $\log\dd \mu_{i}/\dd \mu_{j}$.
+The coefficient $\beta_{ij}$ thus measures the marginal cost of increasing the expected log-likelihood ratio between states $i$ and $j$, conditional on $i$, while keeping all other expected log-likelihood ratios fixed.\footnote{As we formally show in Lemma \ref{lem:domain} in the Appendix, this operation of increasing a single expected log-likelihood ratio while keeping all other expectations fixed is well-defined: for every experiment $\mu$ and every $\varepsilon>0$, if $\dkl(\mu_i\Vert\mu_j)>0$ then there exists a new experiment $\nu$ such that $\dkl(\nu_i\Vert\nu_j) = \dkl(\mu_i\Vert\mu_j) + \varepsilon$, and all other divergences are equal.
 Hence the difference in cost between $\nu$ and the experiment $\mu$ is given by $\beta_{ij}$ times the difference $\varepsilon$ in the expected log-likelihood ratio.
 The result formally justifies the interpretation of each coefficient $\beta_{ij}$ as a marginal cost.}